Skip to content

 Function

-Using a function provides the most flexibility and full access to the request context.
+Using a function provides the most flexibility but is a bit more verbose.

 svelte